abhierra2/SentenceTransformer/README.md

    - Open the notebook by navigating to `http://localhost:8888/` in your browser.

 ## Notebook
-- `takehome_project_notebook.ipynb`: Contains the entire codebase, including the model implementation, multi-task setup, training loops, and layer-wise learning rate implementation.
+- `Take_Home.ipynb`: Contains the entire codebase, including the model implementation, multi-task setup, and layer-wise learning rate implementation.